Newborn and older

 - May be used on moist red rashes

 - May be used at every diaper change to insure diaper rash protection

-- When a severe diaper rash is present, wash with our Non-Burning & Calming™ Diaper Area Wash and follow with Diaper Rash Cream
+- When a severe diaper rash is present, wash with our Non-Burning & Calming™ Diaper Area Wash and follow with Diaper Rash Ointment

 - Moms swear, "It works to cure diaper rash!"